JonPSmith/GenericServices/README.md

 ## Second best documentation is the Wiki
 The [GenericServices Wiki](https://github.com/JonPSmith/GenericServices/wiki)
-has extensive information - see the sidebar for an index to the various parts.
+has extensive information - see the Wiki sidebar for an index to the various parts.

 The wiki documentation covers things the software doesn't explain, like [Why GenericServices?](https://github.com/JonPSmith/GenericServices/wiki/Why-GenericServices%3F)